 In Bethlehem, PA, Peeps, the signature marshmallow treats, receive recognition on more than just Easter.
 In fact, an entire festival is named after the cute little candies.
 Peepfest takes place in late December and includes a 5k race, live music, and other festivities.
 People wear Peep hats and Peep costumes resembling the squishy snacks.
-The festival ends at the start of the New Year with the dropping of an 85-pound artificial Peep, while everyone chants, "Drop that Peep!"
+The festival ends at the start of the fresh year with the dropping of an 85-pound artificial Peep, while everyone chants, "Drop that Peep!"

 Brasstown is known as the Opossum Capital of the World and it is proud.
-Each December, the town "delicately lowers" a live opossum in celebration of the new year.
+Each December, the town "delicately lowers" a live opossum in celebration of the coming year.
 Clay Logan, the founder of the event, says it is "good old redneck fun."
 The event is intended to pay tribute to the marsupials that reside around the town and has, in the past, included singing by the local church choir, jokes, and firing of muskets.

-Naturally, a state where its residents are called "cheese heads" would have a cheese-related New Years Eve party.
+Naturally, a state where its residents are called "cheese heads" would have a cheese-related party.
 The cheesy celebration features live music, food, a bonfire, and the dropping of the massive chunk of cheese.
 Sadly, the massive chunk of cheese is not real, but you can enjoy some delicious fresh cheese from local vendors.

 Prairie du Chien, WI

 While all of the other cities create an artificial object to drop, Praire du Chien insists on using the real deal.
 The city hoists a 20 to 30 pound frozen carp named "Lucky" into the air by a crane and slowly lowers the fish down to a throne as the year changes.
 The oddity doesn't stop there either.
-After the fish is lowered, people may take turns approaching the fish on the throne to kiss its lifeless lips for good luck in the New Year.
+After the fish is lowered, people may take turns approaching the fish on the throne to kiss its lifeless lips for good luck in the following year.

 Mt.
 Olive, NC

-On New Years Eve in Mt.
+On NYE in Mt.
 Olive, North Carolina, people gather around the pickle pole at the Mt.
 Olive Pickle Company on the corner of Cucumber and Vine to celebrate the coming year.
 At 7 p.m. (which is midnight Greenwich Time), a giant lighted pickle is dropped to splash into a huge wooden redwood pickle tank that is installed beneath the pole.
 This may seem like a peculiar event and an odd time, but it brings thousands to the small town on New Years Eve and has become a great family event filled with live music and family fun that ends early enough the kids can still take part and get to bed on time.

 Key West, FL

-Raleigh's nickname is "The City of the Oaks," and this North Carolina city has celebrated this fact with the dropping of a giant 10-foot, 1,250-pound copper acorn on New Years Eve.
+Raleigh's nickname is "The City of the Oaks," and this North Carolina city has celebrated this fact with the dropping of a giant 10-foot, 1,250-pound copper acorn on NYE.
 Unlike many other cities, this New Years Eve object can be seen at all times.
 It is always located in Moore Square Park and travels just a few blocks down the street for the festival.
 There's still no sign of a giant squirrel.

-Do you have a favorite New Year's drop that you always watch?
+Do you have a favorite drop that you always watch?
 Have you been to any of these unusual drops?
 Tell us all about it in the comments and don't forget to like and share!